tritonas00/system-tar-and-restore/README.md

 ###NOTES###

 - With GNU Tar 1.27, you can add --xattrs --acls --selinux in backup user options.

+- In case of Fedora --xattrs --acls --selinux are added automatically in backup.
+In order to successfully restore the target system (Fedora 19+) you need to add --selinux --acls --xattrs-include='*' in restore user options.

 - The system that runs the restore script and the target system (the one you want to restore), must have the same architecture (for chroot to work).